 Shortly after the team's departure, the local church decided they were no longer able to help support the ministry.
 The future of the ministry rested on Cornel.
 During this time, Cornel was living in a room smaller than most Americans' closets and working as a computer technician to survive.

 The following summer, Haden Hallman moved to Kenya for 6 months.
 In that time, the organization became a Community Based Organization, and a detailed outreach and follow up program was developed.
-The ministry grew with over 22 children coming off the streets.
 When Haden returned to America the following spring he registered the organization as a tax exempt 501c3 non-profit organization in America.
+Since 2013 SOUL has rescued over 150 children.
+Our ministry now has three full-time Kenyan staff members along with two ministry motorcycles and a recently purchased Land Cruiser.

 Being a town that is split by the Kenyan/Ugandan border, Busia is home to hundreds of at- risk children, many of which are homeless.
 Many of these homeless children, known as street children, are abandoned, neglected, beaten, forced into child labor, or even sold into sex slavery.
 Knowing this, Cornel lead the team out into the area where the street children lived.
 Upon arrival, the team had to face the reality of what they were seeing - a complete loss of innocence.
 As this harsh reality was revealed, God put a passion and a vision in the hearts of several of the team members for the restoration of the children.
 After a short stay and a lengthy team debrief, this band of young visionaries put together a plan.